rehman259/mediumapp/readme.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install.
 ```
-Give examples
+# PHP 7.0
+# Laravel 5.4
+# NPM

 ```

 ### Installing